linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/27 19 What the Future Looks Like to Me.md

 ---
-tags: null
-key_concepts: null
-parent_directory: II.
-Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke
-  Ray Dalio Full
-cssclasses: academia
-title: 'Chapter 27.19: What the Future Looks Like to Me'
+title: "What the Future Looks Like to Me"
-aliases:
-- What the Future Looks Like to Me
+parent_directory: "II.
+Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full"
+formatted: "2025-12-21 08:40:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli_tool: "claude-code"
 primary_tags:
-- future believe
+  - future forecasting principles
-- political parties country say
-- measures internal political conflicts
+  - political conflict dynamics
-- knowing possible timeless
-- future early investment
+  - economic cycle predictions
 secondary_tags:
-- 2719whatthefuturelooksliketome future looks
-- predestined future looks like
-- political splits country deep
-- effect dynamics future
+  - cause effect relationships
-- average global levels political
-- principles navigating big debt
-- strong conflicts people
-- polarization 1900 global political
-- political polarization index
-- populist conflicts hard right
-- history extreme factionalism
-- domestic international politics unstable
-tags_extracted: '2025-12-18T00:02:54.445289'
+  - ai decision systems
+  - internal order cycles
+  - external order cycles
+  - reserve currency changes
+  - populism rise patterns
+  - education opportunity gaps
+  - conflict resolution paths
+cssclasses: academia
 ---

-# 27_19_What_the_Future_Looks_Like_to_Me
+# What the Future Looks Like to Me
 ## WHAT THE FUTURE LOOKS LIKE TO ME

 In this chapter, I try to look into the future using my measures of where things now stand and my principles about how changes occur, which are based on what I think are the most important cause/effect relationships.
 I expect that you will find this chapter very controversial, very interesting, and very valuable.